elitiumofficial/eums-masternode-install-script/readme.md

 Please follow the below steps to generate a Masternode private key.

-1. Download and install the latest eums wallet on Windows - https://github.com/elitiumofficial/eums/releases
+1. Download and install the latest eums wallet on Windows/Linux - https://github.com/elitiumofficial/eums/releases
 2. Open the wallet and go to **Help**->**Debug window** and then click on the **Console** tab.
 3. In the console screen type and execute this command: **masternode genkey**
 4. Copy this to a blank text document as you will need this later.